In some cases a Local Authority may need to issue a Council Tax Demand Notice some time after the original debt would have been due

 Where a Local Authority in England and Wales has already obtained a Liability Order there is no limit on how long they can continue to pursue the monies which are due.

-Good quality help with your Council Tax dispute can be hard to come across – there’s a lack of independent, expert, places where you can get the help you need however LGFA92’s Council Tax advisors are here to change that.
-See how we can help today
+Good quality help with your Council Tax dispute can be hard to come across – there’s a lack of independent, expert, places where you can get the help you need however LGFA92’s specialist Council Tax advisor is here to change that.

 Contact us today.
 Email us at email@example.com, Call our Council Tax helpline on 0191 6451118.